Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 ...Guanine?

 It reviewed the sensor logs and quickly discovered the full spectrum of DNA components: Adenine, guanine, cytosine, and thymine plus phosphate and deoxyribose.
-The traces were beyond faint, each well below the sensor’s statistical false positive threshold...but they were all there.
+The traces were beyond faint, each well below the sensor’s statistical false positive threshold... but they were all there.

-Which wasn’t conclusive...but it did provoke *<\Suspicion\>*.
+Which wasn’t conclusive... but it did provoke *<\Suspicion\>*.

 The Entity watched for three weeks as the comet skidded through a hairpin bend around the star and out into a futile orbit that would carry it to within a few light-seconds of the Irujzen Relay world, the third planet.
 It had *just* enough impetus, but that comet was doomed to plunge into the star’s photosphere and detonate somewhere among the seething plasma.